 Banff National Park was established in 1883 and is a World Heritage Site.
 The downtown area has quaint little shops and incredible hotels for you to relax.

-The gem of the place, Lake Louise reflects the surrounding glaciers and mountains in its green waters.
+The gem of the stunning Places, Lake Louise reflects the surrounding glaciers and mountains in its green waters.

 The shores are easily accessible to visitors for a stroll around.
 Other notable sights are Moraine Lake, Icefields Parkway, Lake Louise Ski Resort and Sunshine Village.